juancortez/shpeaustin/README.md

 # SHPE Austin Node.js Application

-The following Node.js application contains both the server and client side code for the [shpeaustin.mybluemix.net][] website.
+The following Node.js application (v6.2.1) contains both the server and client side code for the [austinshpe.org][] website.
 The application runs on IBM's Bluemix platform, so creating an [IBM Bluemix account][] is necessary.
 Since this application only requires 512MB of memory and only one instance, the hosting is **free**.
 In order to forward the [austinshpe.org][] domain to the BlueMix application, you will need to have domain access to the austinshpe.org domain on [GoDaddy][].
-The credentials for the GoDaddy account are located in the private_credentials/.json file.
-Once the GoDaddy account is accessible, follow the directions in the ***Forwarding Addresses*** section at the end of the README file.
-This application also has access to the Google Calendar API, SendGrid, and Redis Cloud services so additional steps are required.
-Please start in the ***Running the app locally*** section and further instructions will be provided to set everything up.
+The credentials for the GoDaddy account are located in the private_credentials/*.json file.
+Once the GoDaddy account is accessible, follow the directions in the 'Setting up Bluemix and GoDaddy' section at the end of the README file.
+This application also has access to the Google Calendar API, SendGrid, Slack, and Redis Cloud services so additional steps are required.
+Please start in the 'Getting Started' section and further instructions will be provided to set everything up.
 Any questions can be forwarded to the webmaster at Juan_Cortez@utexas.edu

 *IMPORTANT* The .gitignore file includes the private_credentials folder.
 Please ask the current SHPE webmaster for these credentials so that all of the services work properly.